WaveNet's Precision in EEG Classification: Conclusion

-Spike-sorting approaches are shifting from fixed template clustering toward dynamic, interpretable, and biologically informed deep learning methods.
-Grounded in both neuroscience and machine learning theory, this framework aims to be scalable, transparent, and adaptable.
-Given WaveNet's original design for raw audio synthesis, the model's architecture could also be leveraged in future iterations to generate new healthy and epileptical spike, noise, and artifact signals for brain modeling input.
-This framework's demonstrated generalizability positions it as a strong base model for hybrid systems, integrated with tools like Kilosort and extended via post hoc classifiers and explainability techniques.
-Future iterations will also incorporate tools such as Grad-CAM to elucidate model decision-making, enabling biologically meaningful interpretations of spike classifications.

-Additionally, while the WaveNet model demonstrated cross-hospital generalization on diverse human EEG datasets, other architectures, such as the recently proposed Attention Recurrent Neural Network (ARNN) by Rukhsar and Tiwari \cite{rukhsar2024arnn}, have reported impressive accuracy on long-duration, multi-channel seizure datasets, including CHB-MIT and canine EEG from the Mayo Clinic and North Carolina State University.
-While ARNN achieves strong accuracy, particularly in per-subject evaluations, it utilized 30 epochs for training, whereas our WaveNet model’s training had a hard stop at 10 epochs due to limited computing access.
-Future research should directly compare WaveNet and ARNN models on shared, heterogeneous EEG datasets, under similar training constraints, to evaluate their respective trade-offs in generalization, computational efficiency, and interpretability.

-Both models leverage temporal pattern recognition for their high computational efficiency and accuracy.
-The ARNN model uses an LSTM-style recurrent gate to process sequences, while our WaveNet model employs dilated causal convolutions for temporal pattern recognition, followed by two convolutional ending layers.
-Given that traditional LSTM models, as baselines in other studies, have shown comparatively lower performance than more advanced temporal models on certain EEG datasets, an intriguing future direction is to explore hybrid architectures.
-Specifically, combining WaveNet’s unique capacity for capturing long-range temporal dependencies via dilated convolutions with the sequence modeling capabilities of recurrent networks could potentially enhance the efficiency and accuracy of models like ARNN.

-In conclusion, this study demonstrates that WaveNet can serve as a powerful and generalizable framework for EEG analysis, capable of capturing fine grained waveform features while maintaining accuracy across heterogeneous datasets.
-Its capacity to synthesize long-range temporal dependencies and scale across diverse recording contexts highlights its utility not only for clinical applications such as seizure detection and artifact rejection, but also for broader neuroscientific research.
+In conclusion, this study demonstrates that WaveNet can serve as a powerful and generalizable framework for iEEG analysis, capable of capturing fine grained waveform features while maintaining accuracy across heterogeneous datasets.
+Its capacity to synthesize long-range temporal dependencies and scale across diverse recording contexts suggest its utility for clinical applications such as seizure detection and artifact rejection.
 Equally important, the architecture allows integration with interpretability methods, ensuring that future implementations can prioritize transparency and biological plausibility alongside performance.
-Together, these contributions establish WaveNet as a flexible and trustworthy foundation for advancing neural signal synthesis and classification, with potential extensions to large-scale electrophysiological data and hybrid deep learning approaches that further bridge neuroscience and machine learning.
+Together, these contributions put WaveNet forward as an option for a flexible foundation for advancing neural signal synthesis and classification, with potential extensions to large-scale iEEG data and hybrid deep learning approaches that further interweave neuroscience and machine learning.